FY26 Annual Goals

 Key Results

-- Partnering with 2+ research organizations
+- Partnering with 2+ organizations

 - Increasing reporting periods to three or more years with 5+ grantees

-- Support 5+ grantees to collect longer-term income data from their participants
+- Support 3+ grantees to collect longer-term income data from their participants

 - Increasing discipline in our learning process and feedback loops across internal teams and grantees by hosting six learning sessions over the year

-- Conducting results-driven analytics to publish 2+ reports identify the leading indicators that predict success or failure
+- Conducting results-driven analytics to publish 2+ reports, identify the leading indicators that predict success or failure

-- Identifying qualitative insights across 3 RFP thesis areas (Green Jobs, AI for Economic Opportunity and Learning for Action Fund)
+- Identifying qualitative insights across 3 RFP thesis areas (Green Jobs, AI for Economic Opportunity, and Learning for Action Fund)

 - Expand the foundation’s support for impact measurement capacity building by: